The transcendence of $\mathrm{e}$ via formal power series: Specializing the proof of Beukers, B ezivin and Robba in

-either has no pole (is a~polynomial) or all its poles have orders at least $2$. \end{prop} \proof The product $p(x)A(x)$ only possibly decreases the orders of the poles of $A(x)$ or cancels them and does not create any new poles.
+is either a~polynomial and has no poles, or all its poles have orders at least $2$. \end{prop} \proof The product $p(x)A(x)$ only possibly decreases the orders of the poles of $A(x)$ or cancels them and does not create any new poles.
 The product and derivative $cx^mA'(x)$ preserve all poles of $A(x)$, increase their orders by $1$, and do not create any new poles.
 The sum $p(x)A(x)+cx^mA'(x)$ merges the two sets of poles.
 It follows that the resulting set of poles with their orders is that of $cx^mA'(x)$. \eproof

-We extracted the following theorem on rational formal power series from the arguments in \cite{beuk_al}.
+We extracted the next theorem on rational FPS from the arguments in \cite{beuk_al}.